donaldRwilliams/BGGM/README.md

 #> ---
 ```

 Here `node = 1` indicates which node is summarized.
 This correspondence allows forcomputing measures of prediction, including Bayesian *R*<sup>2</sup> and Bayesian leave-one-out cross-validation, each of which has a measure of uncertainty.
-Furthermore, when a computationally option is desirable, **BGGM** includes an analytic expression for prediction error.
+Furthermore, when a computationally  convenient option is desirable, **BGGM** includes an analytic expression for prediction error.
 This is also known as the predicted residual sums of squares (PRESS).

 ### Bayesian *R*<sup>2</sup>